 The FRESCO cloud retrieval algorithm is based on radiative transfer theory; therefore the FRESCO SSI algorithm can be applied to different satellite measurements as long as the effective cloud fraction can be derived.
-We already have 15 years of effective cloud fraction time series produced from GOME and SCIAMACHY measurements (Wang et al., 2010).
+We already have 15 years of FRESCO effective cloud fraction time series produced from GOME and SCIAMACHY measurements (Wang et al., 2010).
 Therefore, we can expect a consistent SSI time series constructed from different satellite measurements using the FRESCO SSI algorithm as well.
-The FRESCO SSI algorithm could also use the effective cloud fractions retrieved from other cloud algorithms, such as O2-O2 algorithm for OMI (Ozone Monitoring Instrument), PMD algorithms for GOME, GOME-2 and SCIAMACHY with minor modifications.
+The FRESCO SSI algorithm could also use the effective cloud fractions retrieved from other cloud algorithms, such as the O2-O2 algorithm (Acarreta et al., 2004) for OMI (Ozone Monitoring Instrument), and PMD algorithms for GOME, GOME-2 and SCIAMACHY with minor modifications.
 Such a time series might be a good alternative or complement to global SSI data sets retrieved from NOAA/AVHRR.
-Due to the calibration units on-board of GOME(-2), SCIAMACHY and OMI a high potential for the construction of a climate data record with high stability and homogeneity is present.
+Due to the on-board solar calibration of GOME(-2), SCIAMACHY and OMI, a high potential for the construction of a climate data record with high stability and homogeneity is present.